Ontario Fly Fishing: 15 Best Places And Methods To Try

 Nymph flies for Ontario fly fishing

-Some of the best nymphs are the Pheasant tail nymph, the Prince Nymph, the Hares Ear Nymph, and the Stonefly nymph.
+Some of the best nymphs are the Pheasant Tail Nymph, the Prince Nymph, the Hare’s Ear Nymph, and the Stonefly Nymph.

-Ontario fly fishing for trout requires cold clean water and Ontario has many great trout rivers to choose from.
+Ontario fly fishing for trout requires cold, clean water, and Ontario has many great trout rivers to choose from.

-In northern Ontario many cold rivers will have brook trout in them but in southern Ontario many cold water rivers will have brook trout, brown trout and some will even have rainbow trout in them.
+In northern Ontario, many cold rivers will have brook trout in them, but in southern Ontario, many cold water rivers will have brook trout, brown trout, and some will even have rainbow trout in them.
 I will discuss rivers below.

 Ontario Fly Fishing For Steelhead